akanksha2003gavhane/demo/README.md

 # demo
 this is trial repository
 <br>
-git is popular version control system.
+git is popular and free version control system.